adrianhuber17/webSocket-App/ReadMe.md

 ## Run Locally

-Open 2 terminal windows, one to be used by the server with Python and the other will be used by the client with React.
+Open two terminal windows, one to be used by the Flask server and the other to be used by the React client.
 Make sure the server is initialized before the client to avoid any issues.

 Terminal **window 1** - start the server: